 The Conversation

 Lund University is a member of the UK news site The Conversation, which gives international exposure to research.
-Here, researchers can write about, and comment on, current events and participate in discussions.
-The articles are free for international media to republish.
+Here, as a researchers you can write about current social issues and new research.
+The articles can be republished for free by other media and reach out globally.

 Writing tips